Saye-Taayor Adolphus Dolo

-Adolphus Dolo (born March 21, 1963) is a member of the Liberian Senate representing Nimba County.
+Adolphus Dolo (born March 21, 1963) is a Liberian politician.
+HE was a member of the Liberian Senate representing Nimba County.
 He served an Army general during the presidency of Charles G. Taylor.

-Senator Saye-Taayor A. Dolo is the junior senator for Nimba County.
+Senator Saye-Taayor A. Dolo was the junior senator for Nimba County.
 Also, he is the chairman person of the statutory committee, Internal Affairs, Governance and Reconciliation.